Sleeping in Airports

 6. Explore Munich

-Layover SightseeingYou may have a particularly long layover to get through – the good news is for travellers with at least 5 hours between flights is that it’s easy to get out and explore Munich or some nearby Bavarian towns.
-Fresh air, good architecture, and local food may just be the best way to spend a layover.
+Layover SightseeingYou may have a particularly long layover to get through – the good news for travellers with at least 5 hours between flights is that it’s easy to get out and explore Munich or some nearby Bavarian towns.
+Fresh air, good architecture, and local food may be the best way to spend a layover.

 Once you’re downtown, head to Marienplatz, the traditional main square.
 Iconic sites like the Frauenkirche, the long-running beer hall Hofbrauhaus, and the Kunsthalle (art museum) are within walking distance.
-Or stroll the streets of Gartnerplatz, the hip neighborhood that feels like artsy Berlin.
+Or stroll the streets of Gartnerplatz, the hip neighbourhood that feels like artsy Berlin.

-If you’d rather stay nearby, the town of Freising provides an authentic view into a traditional Bavarian town, and it’s only 20 minutes from the airport.
+If you’d rather stay nearby, the town of Freising provides an authentic view of a traditional Bavarian town, and it’s only 20 minutes from the airport.
 Stroll the town, enjoy a meal, and pop into the museum and the cathedral of St. Maria and St. Corbinian.

 For more ideas and tips, see our Munich Airport Layover Sightseeing article.
-And remember to leave plenty of time to return to the airport, grab your baggage, and process through Security.
+And remember to leave plenty of time to return to the airport, grab your baggage, and process through security.

 7. Go for a massage